Kong/lua-resty-worker-events/README.markdown

 * `shm`: (required) name of the shared memory to use.
 Event data will not expire, so the module relies on the shm lru mechanism to evict old events from the shm.
 As such the shm should probably not be used for other purposes.
+* `shm_retry`: (optional) number of retries when the shm returns "no memory" on posting an event, default 5.
+The "no memory" error occurs when there is memory fragmentation in the shm.
+On each try more entries will be evicted from the shm, until there is a large enough contiguous memory block available for the new event data.
 * `interval`: (optional) interval to poll for events (in seconds), default 1
 * `wait_interval`: (optional) interval between two tries when a new eventid is found, but the data is not available yet (due to asynchronous behaviour of the worker processes)